cmdruid/tapscript/README.md

   util : {
     // Get the transaction Id of a transaction. getTxid : (txdata : TxData | Bytes) => Buff,
+    // Get the size data of a transaction. getTxSize : (txdata : TxData | Bytes) => TxSizeData,
     // Parse a scriptPubKey and get the type plus hash data. readScriptPubKey : (script : ScriptData) => ScriptPubKeyData,
     // Parse an array of witness data into named values.